It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 According to UK charity MIND, sleep and mental health are closely related.

 A lack of sleep can exacerbate existing mental health conditions.
-And equally, stress, anxiety, and depression can all disrupt our sleep.
-This can lead to an unhealthy cycle of struggling to get to sleep and waking up feeling unrefreshed, which can take a toll on mental health…
+Equally, stress, anxiety, and depression can disrupt sleep.
+This can lead to an unhealthy cycle of struggling to get to sleep and waking up feeling unrefreshed, which can take a toll on mental health.

-Firstly, it’s best to speak to your GP, as they’ll be able to talk through options and offer help based on your individual circumstances.
+Firstly, it’s best to speak to your GP as they’ll be able to talk you through options available and offer guidance based on your individual circumstances.

 Final thoughts…

-It’s normal for our sleeping patterns to change as we age.
-Various factors – including slowed production of melatonin – can make it more difficult to fall asleep, stay asleep, and wake up the next day.
+It’s normal for sleeping patterns to change with age and we may find it more difficult to fall asleep, stay asleep, and feel refreshed in the morning.

-The good news is that the majority of sleep conditions can be improved with simple lifestyle changes like establishing a nighttime routine, getting enough exercise, and creating a relaxing bedroom space.
-In other cases where symptoms are more persistent, other treatments are available too.
+The good news is that the majority of sleep conditions can be improved with lifestyle changes and, in cases where symptoms are more persistent, other treatment options are available too.

 What are your experiences with sleep conditions?
 Have you noticed changes to your sleeping patterns as you’ve aged?
 We’d be interested to hear from you in the comments below.